buildbot/buildbot/master/docs/developer/stats-service.rst

 .. py:class:: buildbot.statistis.storage_backends.base.StatsStorageBase

-   A abstract class for all storage services.
+   An abstract class for all storage services.
    It cannot be directly initialized - it would raise a ``TypeError`` otherwise.

    .. py:method:: thd_postStatsValue(self, post_data, series_name, context)